Buddy film: Television series

 Lethal Weapon was adapted into a television series which ran from 2016 to 2019.

 The 2021 series The Falcon and the Winter Soldier has many of the features of the buddy film genre, and is influenced by films like 48 Hrs., The Defiant Ones, Lethal Weapon and Rush Hour.

+Other examples include Hardcastle and McCormick, in which a retired judge and his last defendant follow up on cases that were dismissed due to technicalities; CHiPs, the adventures of two California Highway Patrol motorcycle officers; and Voyagers!, in which a member of a league of time travelers and a boy travel through time repairing errors in world history.

+In 2018, an original anime production A Place Further than the Universe aired.
+It comprises four girls with contrasting personalities and life background meeting together to go to Antarctica.